Usage

 When writing a Kirby template, it will be rendered as HTML by default.
 To opt-in to JSON templates, you can encode the template data as JSON and return it as a response.
 This is useful for headless setups where KQL is not sufficient or you want to control the data structure in PHP.

-Kirby Headless doesn't interfere with Kirby's default routing.
+Kirby Headless does not interfere with Kirby's default routing.
 To overwrite Kirby's global routing to return JSON templates, set the globalRoutes

 option in your config.php